Shigin: History

 Shigin are thought to have originated in China early in the first millennium AD, and may have entered Japan amongst other texts brought back from China in the 5th century.
 They were most likely sung originally in Chinese, but were later given Japanese readings, which are used in their contemporary recital.
 New gin were written, often detailing particular Japanese concepts or events, but the standard written layout has remained.

 Shigin are thus significantly older than other, more popular Japanese poetry forms, such as Haiku.
 Their practice is now a minority art, mostly confined to the elderly and little known amongst younger generations.
 Nevertheless, several Shigin festivals are held throughout the year, including the Autumn Shigin Festival (秋吟会) in Shiogama and Shinjo, in the North-East (Tōhoku) region of Japan.
 Gin are also sung at Buddhist ceremonies and quasi-religious gatherings in Japan.

 Moreover, although largely in anonymity, Shigin continue to have a significant influence on Japanese culture.
 Individual poems are often studied in Japanese textbooks, and are regularly displayed at exhibitions of Japanese calligraphy.

 From 2013 onwards, a Japanese fusion band called Wagakki Band began to be active and quickly became popular nationwide and online.
-The band incorporates shigin, vocaloid, wagakki (traditional Japanese instruments) and rock elements and the vocalist, Suzuhana Yuuko, is a shigin master and utilises shigin technique in performances with the ambition to raise interest among the youth and around the world.
+The band incorporates shigin, kenshibu, kenbu, shibu, vocaloid, wagakki (traditional Japanese instruments) and rock elements and the vocalist, Yuko Suzuhana, is a shigin master and utilises shigin technique in performances with the ambition to raise interest among the youth and around the world.
 Some of their songs contain a section of shigin.